Share

 As the world’s largest democracy prepares to overtake China in terms of economic growth, it offers a huge investment opportunity, explains IMD’s Richard Baldwin.

 An Indian general election is an awe-inspiring event.
-More than 969m citizens – well over 10% of the global population – are eligible to vote over a six-week period.
-The results of the current election are due on 4 June, when Narendra Modi’s Bharatiya Janata Party (BJP) is widely expected to secure a third term in office.
+More than 969 million citizens – well over 10% of the global population – were eligible to vote over a six-week period.
+The results of the election on 3 June secured a third term in office for Narendra Modi’s Bharatiya Janata Party (BJP).

-The mammoth poll is a reminder that India is a country on an entirely different scale to most others around the world.
-The probability of Modi’s success reflects his ability to harness that magnitude to drive India’s economy forward.
+The mammoth poll is a reminder that India is a country on an entirely different scale from most others around the world.
+Modi’s success reflects his ability to harness that magnitude to drive India’s economy forward.
 Indeed, such is its momentum that India is rapidly becoming an economic superpower.

 Certainly, the UN’s announcement in 2023 that India had finally overtaken China as the world’s most populous nation felt pivotal.
 If the dominant economic narrative of the past 25 years was China’s economic miracle, the coming decades look likely to belong to India.